EXL/P2kElfs/BadApple/ReadMe.md

 ## Videos

-See [Bad Apple!! demo on Motorola E398/ROKR E1 and other P2K phones](https://youtu.be/wfju_z-Gamk) video on YouTube.
+* See [Bad Apple!! but it's on Motorola E398/ROKR E1 and other P2K phones](https://www.youtube.com/watch?v=wfju_z-Gamk) video on YouTube.
+* See [Bad Apple!! but it's on Motorola RAZR V3i and Motorola ROKR E1, thanks to Bs0Dd!](https://www.youtube.com/watch?v=9GPEvAeGBB0) video on YouTube.

 ## Key controls